Subscribe to our newsletter to keep up to date with our activities.

 The Collective Effort

-Collaboration is a central part of our project: we will not be delivering everything ourselves but in partnership and dialogue with local businesses, commercial developers, housing co-operatives, cultural organisations, and individuals, as well as the local authority.
+Collaboration is a central part of the project.
+We will not be delivering everything ourselves but in partnership and dialogue with local businesses, commercial developers, housing co-operatives, cultural organisations, and individuals, as well as the local authority.
 We are keen to learn from other initiatives, places and practitioners.
 We’ll borrow ideas (architect Yona Friedman’s beautiful little cartoon sketches with accompanying text: ‘It cannot be planned; it can only happen’ is a particular favourite) and make links across continents and histories to recognise that what we are doing is not new.